 - Create short-term and long-term goals.
 Your end-game is important, but sometimes large goals feel unattainable.
 Break them into smaller, short-term goals that will help you assess your progress – and celebrate small successes – along the way.

 - Find the innovators on your team.
 Your team is your greatest asset when it comes to achieving your resolutions.
 Not only do you need their buy-in, you also need their ideas.
 Let all employees know that their ideas are welcome and encouraged.
-Respond to suggestions promptly and award suggestions that pay off.
+Respond to feedback promptly and award suggestions that pay off.

 - Manage change effectively.
 Most resolutions require change, and that can often be hard for everyone involved.
 Show employees how the change you’re implementing will help the store reach its goals, provide career opportunities, and create a stable work environment.